rama-nallamilli/mockee/wip.md

 12. Add DSL markers - see https://kotlinlang.org/docs/reference/type-safe-builders.html#scope-control-dslmarker-since-11

 13. Allow removal of mocks - either individual or clear all.  introduce a UUID

+14. Create a Scala DSL wrapper

+15. Create a Java DSL wrapper